docxology/cohereants/markdown/02_introduction.md

 A compelling aspect of the vibrational theory is the correspondence between atmospheric transmission characteristics and semiochemical emission spectra.
 Earth's atmosphere exhibits specific transmission windows in the mid- and long-infrared ranges (2-5 μm, 8-14 μm, 17-25 μm) that precisely overlap with the emission spectra of insect semiochemicals.

 **Testable prediction P1**: Under controlled humidity/temperature, modeled transmission windows (2–5 μm, 8–14 μm, 17–25 μm) should align with CHC emission peaks measured by ATR‑FTIR; see `src/core.calculate_atmospheric_transmission()` with coverage in `tests/test_core.py`.
+A runnable example is produced by `scripts/generate_research_figures.py` (fixed seed 42), emitting `output/figures/atmospheric_transmission.png`.

 ### Sensilla as Electromagnetic Antennas (Hypothesis)